This post may contain affiliate links. Please read my disclosure policy for more details.

 - Stir the boba in the syrup right away.
 As soon as you have cooled the boba and run them under cold water, stir them into the blueberry simple syrup.
 This allows the boba to soak up some of the syrup, preventing them from clumping together.

 - Use boba straws.
 Regular straws aren’t wide enough to suck up the boba, and drinking milk tea without a straw isn’t satisfying.
-You can find bubble tea straws on Amazon, which are made specifically for drinking milk tea with tapioca pearls.
+You can find bubble tea straws online, which are made specifically for drinking milk tea with tapioca pearls.

 - Adjust the sweetness & creaminess.
 Everyone has their own preference for how they like their bubble tea.
 Customize this drink to your liking.
 For more sweetness, add extra blueberry simple syrup.
 For more creaminess, add more milk or cream.
 For less creaminess, add more green tea or decrease the amount of milk.